 We have several group operations (Channel actions).
 We can find them in Channel setup.

-By pressing the button, we can add even more Channel actions,
+By pressing the three-dot button, we can add even more Channel actions,

 Let's add Lead wire compensation.
 The amount of visible buttons depends on the amplifier type that we are using.